open-contracting/ocdskit/docs/cli/ocds.rst

 convert-to-oc4ids
 -----------------

-Reads individual releases from standard input, and prints a single project conforming to the `Open Contracting for Infrastructure Data Standards (OC4IDS) <https://standard.open-contracting.org/infrastructure/>`__.
+Reads individual releases or release packages from standard input, and prints a single project conforming to the `Open Contracting for Infrastructure Data Standards (OC4IDS) <https://standard.open-contracting.org/infrastructure/>`__.
 It assumes all inputs belong to the same project.

 `The logic for the mappings between OCDS and OC4IDS fields is documented here <https://standard.open-contracting.org/infrastructure/latest/en/cost/#mapping-to-ids-and-from-ocds>`__.